MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/appserver/index.md

                         <ul>
                             <li>Choose the type of application server to use to configure the members of the server farm.
 IBM MobileFirst Foundation supports the following application servers in server farms:
                                 <ul>
-                                    <li>WebSphere® Application Server full profile. <b>Note:</b> In a farm topology, you cannot use the RMI JMX connector.
+                                    <li>WebSphere  Application Server full profile. <b>Note:</b> In a farm topology, you cannot use the RMI JMX connector.
 In this topology, only the SOAP connector is supported by IBM MobileFirst Foundation.</li>
                                     <li>WebSphere Application Server Liberty profile</li>
                                     <li>Apache Tomcat</li>
                                 </ul>